-The Financing section of the DC budget includes debt service payments on large capital projects such as schools and streetcars.
-It also includes other funds such as the cash reserve.
-The Economic Development cluster includes funding for affordable housing, workforce development, and economic development and planning.
+- Public Works includes trash collection and transportation and motor vehicles.
+It includes agencies such as the Department of Public Works and Department of Transportation.
+Public Works accounted for \$724 million of the District's budget in FY 2016. - Economic Development includes funding for affordable housing, workforce development, and economic development and planning.
 It includes agencies such as the Department of Housing and Community Development, the Department of Employment Services, and the Office of Zoning and the Office of Planning.
+The District spent \$540 million on the Economic Development sector in FY 2016.